paromo/code_samples/README.md

 - Perl (This was the original implementation)
 - HTML5 / Javascript

-Next I was planning to port it at least to these languages:
+Next I am planning to port it at least to these languages:
 - Python
 - Visual C#
 - Java